 What causes Lynch syndrome?

-A person with Lynch syndrome is born with a mutation (harmful genetic change) in one of the following genes: MLH1, MSH2, MSH6, PMS2 or EPCAM.
+If you have Lynch syndrome, you’re born with a genetic change (mutation) in one of the following genes: MLH1, MSH2, MSH6, PMS2, or EPCAM.
 Typically, these genes help the body prevent cancer from developing.
 When a mutation is present, the gene is unable to perform its normal role in cancer prevention, thus causing a person with Lynch syndrome to have a greater chance for cancer to develop.

 The genes that are responsible for causing Lynch syndrome are involved in the DNA mismatch repair system.
 This system is very important for cells to repair errors that inevitably occur in DNA over a person's lifetime.
 Repairing errors in DNA is important to maintaining the integrity of DNA, as errors that occur in certain places in the DNA can lead to the development of cancer.